If the function returns a draws_matrix object, no other

 default_thin_ranks = 10

-the function that will be called in SBC_fit()
+)the function that will be called in SBC_fit()

-name of the argument of func
+name of the argument of func that will receive the

-, data is not passed to the function.
+generated data.
+If NULL, data is not passed to the function.

-name of the argument of func
+name of the argument of func that will receive the number

-, information on cores is not passed.
+of cores to use.
+If NULL, information on cores is not passed.

 a (named) list of additional arguments to the function